vegarringdal/simple-html/README.md

 We will now add @Property decorator, this will call `this.render()` for us when changes happens.
 This will save us from calling render manually.
+You can read more about this decorator in its own chapter on `@simple-html/core`. (todo- add link)

 ```ts